joshbeard/joshbeard.me-website/site/index.md

 {% include submenu.html %}

-I also deploy a [Small Internet](small.html) stack (Gopher, Gemini).
+See my [Small Internet Stack](small.html) page for information about alternatives to HTTP/WWW for this site.

 ### Framework

 This is a [Jekyll](https://jekyllrb.com/) site with a completely custom theme and layout.
 Being Jekyll, it's completely static.
-See my [Small Internet Stack](small.html) page for information about alternatives to HTTP/WWW for this site.

 The site should be mobile friendly.